yuelongyu/Lima-tango-python/doc/plugins/bpm.rst

 Attribute name		   RW	  Type			 Description
 ====================   ====== ==========     ================================================================================================================
-buffersize             RW     DevLong         Size of the buffer where a certain amount of images will be store before re-writing on the first one. txy                    RO     DevDouble       Intensity of the pixel with the coordinates (x,y) pass as argument. x                      RO     DevDouble       coordinate on the x axis of the beam return by the BPM task.
+buffersize             RW     DevLong         Size of the buffer where a certain amount of images will be store before re-writing on the first one. x                      RO     DevDouble       coordinate on the x axis of the beam return by the BPM task.
 If the algorithm couldn't find a X value then it
                                               is set at -1.
-y                      RO     DevDouble       Same as x but for Y axis. automaticaoi           RW     DevBoolean      true or false for the AOI mode. intensity              RO     DevDouble       Intensity of the area around beam. max_intensity          RO     DevDouble       Maximum intensity on the image. proj_x                 RO     DevLong         Array containing sum of all pixel´s intensity on axis x
+y                      RO     DevDouble       Same as x but for Y axis. txy                    RO     DevDouble       Return an array [timestamp,x,y] of the last acquisition. automatic_aoi          RW     DevBoolean      true or false for the AOI mode. intensity              RO     DevDouble       Intensity of the area around beam. max_intensity          RO     DevDouble       Maximum intensity on the image. proj_x                 RO     DevLong         Array containing sum of all pixel´s intensity on axis x